-In the RCT, the intervention group experienced a mean improvement in Cobb angle of 4.9 degrees at 12-month followup, compared to the control group's increase of 2.8 degrees (p<0.001).
-Similar trends were seen in ATR measured on scoliometer, with a mean improvement of 3.7 degrees in the intervention group compared with a 0.4 degree improvement in the control group (p<0.001) (Table 10).
-The control group had a higher rate of progressing 5 degrees or more at the end of treatment (8% vs 0%, no test of significance reported).
-Conversely, the intervention group saw a higher rate of improvement of 5 degrees or less at the end of treatment (62% vs 0%, no test of significance reported) (Table 11).
+In the RCT, the intervention group experienced a mean improvement in Cobb angle of $4.9^{\circ}$ at 12-month followup compared to the control group's increase of $2.8^{\circ}$ (p<0.001).
+Similar trends were seen in ATR measured on scoliometer, with a mean improvement of $3.7^{\circ}$ in the intervention group compared with a $0.4^{\circ}$ improvement in the control group (p<0.001) (Table 12).
+The control group had a higher rate of progressing 5° or more at the end of treatment (8% vs. 0%; no test of significance reported).
+Conversely, the intervention group saw a higher rate of improvement of 5° or less at the end of treatment (62% vs. 0%; no test of significance reported) (Table 13).

-In the CCT, $^{110}$ the average magnitude of all curves (reported as Cobb angle) for each individual decreased by 0.67 degrees at 12-month followup in the intervention group, and increased by 1.38 degrees in the control group (p<0.05) (Table 10).
-Changes in ATR and in the magnitude of the major curve alone also were reported; results showed a similar pattern, but were not statistically significant.
+In the CCT, the average magnitude of all curves (reported as Cobb angle) for each person decreased by $0.67^{\circ}$ at 12-month followup in the intervention group and increased by $1.38^{\circ}$ in the control group (p<0.05) (Table 12).
+Changes in ATR and in the magnitude of the major curve alone were also reported; results showed a similar pattern but were not statistically significant.

 Quality of life.
 Quality of life outcomes reported in the RCT were measured with the SRS-22 Italian version.
-All measures suggested generally stable to slightly improving self-reported measures of pain, function, self-image, and mental health in the control group, compared to steadily improving assessment of each of these in the intervention group.
-All trends were statistically significant between groups (Table 10).
+All measures suggested generally stable to slightly improving self-reported measures of pain, function, self-image, and mental health in the control group compared to steadily improving assessment of each of these in the intervention group.
+All trends were statistically significant between groups (Table 12).

-For studies of brace treatment, heterogeneity in the type of braces and outcome measures used-especially of curve progression reported-limits our ability to make direct comparisons across studies and to accurately assess the magnitude of treatment effect.
-Only one study reported long-term followup data that described a limited subset of the study population.
-Information on quality of life and other health outcomes also was available in only one bracing study.
+For studies of brace treatment, heterogeneity in the type of braces and outcome measures used especially of curve progression reported-limits our ability to make direct comparisons across studies and to accurately assess the magnitude of treatment effect.
+Only one study reported longterm followup data that described a limited subset of the study population.
+Information on quality of life and other health outcomes was also available in only one bracing study.
 As noted above, two included trials were terminated early because of evidence of benefit favoring bracing.

-The evidence base for the other two categories of treatment for AIS (exercise and surgery) is hampered by a lack of evidence pertinent to a screening-relevant population (i.e., curves of <50 degrees at diagnosis).
+The evidence base for the other two categories of treatment for AIS (exercise and surgery) is hampered by a lack of evidence pertinent to a screening-relevant population (i.e., curves of $<50^{\circ}$ at diagnosis).
 Only two studies of exercise treatment met our inclusion criteria.
 A large body of literature on surgical treatment of AIS exists, but studies that include any comparison group are sparse.
-We found none that include a comparison group of non-surgically treated individuals, not surprising given that surgery generally is reserved for more severe curves.
-However, we found no data on surgical outcomes in children with screen-detected AIS, and no data on the course of progression or treatments used pre-surgery.
+We found none that include a comparison group of nonsurgically treated participants, not surprising given that surgery is generally reserved for more severe curves.
+However, we found no data on surgical outcomes in children with screen-detected AIS, and no data on the course of progression or treatments used presurgery.

-KQ4.
+KQ 4.
 What Is the Association Between Severity of Spinal Curvature in Adolescence and Health Outcomes in Adulthood?

-Two fair-quality studies (five articles) of 339 people with AIS followed up in adulthood met our inclusion criteria.
-Both included studies were retrospective observational long-term followup analyses of individuals with AIS diagnosed during adolescence.
+Two fair-quality studies (five articles) of 339 persons with AIS followed up in adulthood met our inclusion criteria.
+Both included studies were retrospective observational long-term followup analyses of persons with AIS diagnosed during adolescence.
 One study evaluated a cohort of 77 adults who were either braced or observed during adolescence as part of a bracing study; the other113-115 included various subsets of a cohort of 283 persons with AIS who had been consecutively referred to a regional center for bracing or surgical treatment during adolescence, 262 of whom were assessed in adulthood.
-Followup occurred at least 11 years after skeletal maturity in the smaller cohort, and at least 20 years post-treatment in the larger cohort.
+Followup occurred at least 11 years after skeletal maturity in the smaller cohort, and at least 20 years posttreatment in the larger cohort.